1. Economic Injury Disaster Loan Advance Grant

 What if I Can’t Qualify for a Small Business Grant?

 As mentioned earlier, the convenience of grants makes them very difficult to qualify for.
-Though other funding options involve repayment and/or fees, there’s no comparison when it comes to accessibility.
+Though other funding options involve repayment and fees, there’s no comparison when it comes to accessibility.
 Anyone applying for a grant should at least have a backup plan they can rely on.

 Here are a few other options if your grant applications don’t work out:

 Crowdfunding allows you to simply pitch your product or service and wait for donations from the general public.
-Though you don’t have to pay any of the money back, most platforms take small cuts of the total amount you raise.
+Though you don’t have to pay any money back, most platforms take small cuts of the total amount you raise.
 Many crowdfunded businesses incentivized donations by offering coupons, discounts, free samples of the featured product, or additional services for no extra cost.

 Short-Term Business Loans

 Think of the traditional business term loan but with much shorter terms (as little as three to four months) and higher interest rates.
 Some institutions require weekly or daily payments instead of monthly payments.
-The higher interest rates stem from the significantly looser requirements in regards to personal credit score, time in business, and annual revenue.
-If you work with an institution like United Capital Source, paying off your first loan on time will almost certainly make you eligible for additional rounds of funding with much more convenient terms.
+The higher interest rates stem from the significantly looser requirements regarding personal credit score, time in business, and annual revenue.
+If you work with an institution like United Capital Source, paying off your first loan on time will almost certainly make you eligible for additional rounds of funding with much more favorable terms.
 Depending on how well you meet the institution’s requirements, you can borrow anywhere from $5,000 to $500,000.